Finding the Next Big, Portfolio-Changing Winner is the Main Goal of Investing. And SHOP stock Looks Like a Prime Candidate.

 Then, turning to fundamentals, I quoted what Mike Cintolo wrote when he first recommended the stock:

 “The basic story with Shopify has always been powerful and easy to understand: The company has one of (if not the) best e-commerce platforms to help companies of all sizes (from entrepreneurs to huge brands like Nestle and Frito Lay) make the most of their online operations, develop attractive online stores, boost marketing on social media and apps and more; give them the tools to appeal to more customers (mobile sites, card readers, short-term loans); and provide a fully integrated back office suite (shipping, inventory, reporting and analytics).
 Prices start at just $29 per month (up to $2,000 or more for large brands), and Shopify thinks it’s playing in a $64 billion market.
 Some short selling outfits have taken repeated shots at the company (low-quality merchants, etc.), but business continues to crank ahead.
-Shopify makes money via subscriptions (monthly recurring revenue was $37.9 million in September, up 41% from a year ago, bolstered by more higher-end subscriptions), from special services (Shopify Capital issued $76.4 million in merchant advances in Q3, up 73%) and by taking a cut of every transaction that its platform facilitates (gross merchandise volume rose 55% in Q3, while payments using its payment app accounted for 41% of all volume).
+Shopify makes money via subscriptions, from special services and by taking a cut of every transaction that its platform facilitates.
 The end result: Revenues continue to grow rapidly and earnings are expected to kick into gear in 2019.”

 Summing it up, I wrote, “The short version is this: As brick-and-mortar stores fall victim to online shopping, Amazon is not the only winner; Shopify is the winner that enables many of the companies that are smaller than Amazon.”